CallMeAl3x/ZenPet/README.md

 # ZenPet

+ZenPet: Your All-in-One Pet Companion

-ZenPet is a mobile application designed to help pet owners manage their pets' information and activities. // NEEDS UPDATE
+ZenPet is a comprehensive mobile application that revolutionizes pet care management.

+Developed with Expo and NativeWind, ZenPet features an intuitive and elegant interface, designed to simplify pet owners' lives while connecting a community of pet enthusiasts and service providers.

 ## Features

-// INCOMING
+Pet care management
+Booking services (pet sitting, walking, grooming) Marketplace for pet products

 ## Installation